pyrossh/gromer/readme.md

 go get -u -v github.com/pyros2097/gromer/cmd/gromer
 ```

+You can install this plugin https://marketplace.visualstudio.com/items?itemName=pyros2097.vscode-go-inline-html for syntax highlighting html templates in golang.

 # Using

 You need to follow this directory structure similar to nextjs for the api route handlers to be generated